 “The study will recruit 15,000 people, around 400 of whom will come from the Miller School of Medicine,” Dr. Jayaweera said.
-“It's a short study: a one-month randomized placebo control trial, and it will tell us whether hydroxychloroquine works to prevent COVID-19.
-This is not a treatment trial but a prevention trial, which is critical.”
+“It's a short study: a one-month randomized placebo control trial, and it will tell us whether hydroxychloroquine works to prevent COVID-19 or not.
+This is not a treatment trial but a prevention trial, which is critical to understand.”

 Though there are a few potential side effects, hydroxychloroquine is well known for its efficacy against malaria, which has been documented since the 1600s.

 “In 2017, there were around five million prescriptions for hydroxychloroquine,” Dr. Jayaweera said.
-“This drug is well-studied in malaria and has a good safety profile.”
+“This drug is well-studied in malaria and has a decent safety profile.”

 In addition to identifying participants for the hydroxychloroquine study, the registry could help take the pulse of health care workers nationwide and show public health officials how providers are handling the crisis.